 RAISE Program

-The Raising Aspirations through an Inclusive Student Experience (RAISE) program is an inclusive and supportive post-secondary program for young adults who have intellectual disabilities and who desire to participate in an inclusive college experience.
+The Raising Aspirations through an Inclusive Student Experience (RAISE) program is an inclusive post-secondary course of study for young adults with disabilities ages 18-24 that offers a unique opportunity to gain additional skills for employment, higher education, and independent living.

 RAISE at RVC